 How to Apply

 Seniors must apply for Medicare coverage during their Initial Enrollment Period to avoid paying a late enrollment penalty.
-The enrollment period runs for a 7-month period, which starts 3 months before the senior’s 65th birthday, includes their birth month and continues for 3 months following their birthday.
-For those who enroll early, coverage begins on the day they turn 65.
+The enrollment period runs for a 7-month period, which starts 3 months before the senior’s 65th birthday, includes their birth month, and continues for 3 months following their birthday.
+Coverage for early enrollees begins on the day they turn 65.

 Government Food and Nutrition Programs for Seniors